rust-lang/gha-self-hosted/runner/README.md

 * **name**: name of the instance.
 * **image**: path to the QCOW2 file of the base image.
 * **timeout-seconds**: number of seconds after the VM is shut down.
+* **ssh-port**: port number to assign to the VM's SSH server.
+Documentation on how to log into the VM with SSH is available below.
 * **config**: arbitrary object containing instance-specific configuration.
 This data will be available inside the VM, and can be used by the base image to configure itself.
 Documentation on how to access it inside the VM is